Disbursements & Refunds

 Disbursement of Financial Aid

-The Financial Aid check disbursement for Fall 2014 will be September 8.
-Direct deposits will be set to go in student accounts on September 8 and paper checks will be mailed that same day.
+The Financial Aid check disbursement for Spring 2015 will be February 9.
+Direct deposits will be set to go in student accounts on February 9 and paper checks will be mailed that same day.

 Students will NOT be allowed to pick up checks.
 The paper checks will be mailed to your ABAC address, if you have a box on campus, or to the mailing address in Banner.
 Be sure to check that your address is valid and update it in Banner if not.
 If you are signed up for direct deposit, be make sure the correct information is entered into eStallion.

 - Student must be enrolled before funds may be disbursed.

 - Student eligibility must be confirmed by the Student Financial Services Office before funds are disbursed.

 - Students are expected to have sufficient funds for miscellaneous expenses when they arrive on campus.

 - Students must be fully accepted for admission to ABAC before funds may be disbursed.

 - Specific questions on individual cases should be addressed to the Student Financial Services Office at (229) 391-4910.